 Although we chose to study the cosmetic industry because it provided exemplary cases for studying sustainability, the main limitation of this research is that the proposed theoretical model has been tested only in this industry.
-The findings might not be generalized to the other industries.
+The findings might not be generalized to other industries.
 Therefore, future analyses can complement and expand this study to other sectors.
-Even though we carried out the study in two different countries in terms of development, the research did not consider cultural aspects.
+Even though we conducted the study in two different countries in terms of development, the research did not consider cultural aspects.
 It would be interesting to extend the study to samples of various nationalities to generalize the results.

 Future studies could examine how CSR and CE communication can influence consumers' perception and WTP.
-Likewise, future research could analyse the possible influence of social media, which would also help define the most effective channels to raise public awareness and behaviour concerning CSR and CE.
-Finally, concerning possible future research, it would be interesting to analyse the possible moderator effect of other factors, such as personal values or level of adherence to social norms.
+Likewise, future research could analyze the possible influence of social media, which would also help define the most effective channels to raise public awareness and behavior concerning CSR and CE.
+Finally, concerning possible future as personal values or level of adherence to social norms.